Knowledge

 At times, you may find yourself hitting the target only if you shoot from a shorter distance.

-You need not feel down for this because, through practice, you will improve your shooting distance.
+You need not feel down for this because, through practice, you’ll improve your shooting distance.

 If you start shooting at 3 yards, ensure that you move one yard back and try shooting accurately the next time you hit.